Stanway Rovers F.C.: Ground

+The original club played on a field owned by a rose grower, now the location of a garden centre.
+They later played on pitches on Winstree Road (using a nearby church hall as changing rooms) and then one closer to the church hall.

-The club was initially based at the King George V playing fields in Lexden, more commonly known as Clairmont Road, before moving to Stanway Secondary School in 1961.
+The modern club was initially based at the King George V playing fields in Lexden, more commonly known as Clairmont Road, before moving to Stanway Secondary School in 1961.
 In 1979 the club agreed a 99-year lease with the local council for a 4.6 acre plot of land.
 On 18 November 1982 the new clubhouse was opened, and named "Hawthorns".
 The floodlights at the ground were inaugurated in 1992 in a friendly against Norwich City, ten years after the opening of the clubhouse.
-At the start of the 24/25 season, the ground was renamed to The FND & KMCO Community Stadium due to a sponsorship agreement.